Housing Element Update

 Distribution of the RHND results in each jurisdiction's RHNA, which is the total number of housing units by income category (i.e., very-low, low, moderate, and above-moderate income), that the jurisdiction must plan for in the next Housing Element.
 State law provides a series of statutory objectives that must be met in the RHNA methodology, including increasing affordability in an equitable manner; improving the balance between low-wage jobs and lower-income housing (jobs-housing fit); and addressing equity and fair housing.
 The statute also requires "consistency" between the RHNA and regional plans, such as Plan Bay Area (PBA).

 In Spring 2021, after HCD has approved the methodology, ABAG will adopt the final methodology and release the draft RHNA to jurisdictions.
-Appeals of the draft RHNA can be submitted until Summer 2021, and ABAG will render decisions on appeals and issue the final RHNA by the end of 2021.
+Appeals of the draft RHNA can be submitted during Summer 2021, and ABAG will render decisions on appeals and issue the final RHNA by the end of 2021.
 Jurisdictions will then have until January 2023 to update their Housing Element to include an inventory of specific sites or parcels that are available for residential development to meet the RHNA and receive HCD certification.

 For more information on the RHNA process, please visit ABAG's website.